Skip to main contentSkip to navigation

 Why does my WD Purple show 0 bytes of data?

 WD Purple drives store address translation data in firmware modules within the Service Area.
 If the drive experiences sudden power loss during a write operation, the translator that maps logical block addresses to physical platter locations can corrupt.
-The drive may spin, identify in BIOS, and report its correct capacity, but all user sectors return zeroes.
+The drive may spin, identify in BIOS, and report its correct capacity, but read attempts return uncorrectable errors (UNC) or the drive locks into a busy (BSY) state.
 This is a firmware-level failure requiring PC-3000 to rebuild the translator.
 Consumer recovery software cannot bypass this hardware-level lock.

 What is the difference between WD Purple and WD Purple Pro?

 Standard WD Purple drives use CMR (Conventional Magnetic Recording) platters and are rated for 180 TB/year write workload, supporting up to 64 cameras.
-WD Purple Pro drives also use CMR but are built for heavier AI-enabled NVR workloads (up to 550 TB/year), supporting 64 AI streams plus 32 additional streams.
-Purple Pro models at 14TB and above are Helium-sealed, which changes the physical recovery procedure.
+WD Purple Pro drives also use CMR but are built for heavier AI-enabled NVR workloads (up to 550 TB/year), supporting up to 64 HD cameras plus 32 concurrent AI streams.
+Purple Pro models at 12TB and above are Helium-sealed, which changes the physical recovery procedure.
 Standard Purple drives use air-filled enclosures with breather filters.

 Can you recover overwritten surveillance footage?